-We use publicly available quarterly data from regulatory agencies in the banking industry -- the Federal Deposit Insurance Corporation, Office of Thrift Supervision and the National Credit Union Administration.
+We use publicly available quarterly data from regulatory agencies in the banking industry -- the Federal Deposit Insurance Corporation Office of the Comptroller of the Currency and the National Credit Union Administration.
 The testing assigns a value to each of the Safe & Sound CAEL categories and calculates a composite rating for each institution.

 More than 10,000 FDIC-insured banks and thrifts are analyzed and approximately 12,000 credit unions.
 The Safe & Sound CAEL rating should not be confused with ratings used by the FDIC or any other third party.

-The strongest Safe & Sound CAEL rating is one; the weakest is five, in accordance with industry standards.
+The strongest Safe & Sound CAEL rating is 1 and the weakest is 5, in accordance with industry standards.
 Bankrate.com has reversed this order in its graphic rankings for easy visual recognition.

-The Bankrate.com Safe & Sound rating feature provides comprehensive information for depositors, borrowers, creditors, industry professionals and regulators who need information regarding financial conditions of banks, thrifts and credit unions.
+The Safe & Sound rating feature provides comprehensive information about financial conditions of banks, thrifts and credit unions for:

 This information is believed to be reliable but the information is not guaranteed.
 In addition, events since the information was collected may have altered an institution's financial condition.